drduh/macOS-Security-and-Privacy-Guide/README.md

 Chrome offers account sync between multiple devices.
 Part of the sync data includes credentials to Web sites.
 The data is encrypted with the account password.

-Chrome's Web Store for extensions requires a [5 USD lifetime fee](https://developer.chrome.com/docs/webstore/register) in order to submit extensions.
+The Chrome Web Store requires a [5 USD registration fee](https://developer.chrome.com/docs/webstore/register) in order to submit extensions.
 The low cost allows the development of many quality open source Web Extensions that do not aim to monetize through usage.

 Chrome has the largest share of global usage and is the preferred target platform for the majority of developers.
 Major technologies are based on Chrome's open-source components, such as [node.js](https://nodejs.org/) which uses [Chrome's V8](https://developers.google.com/v8) Engine and the [Electron](https://electron.atom.io/) framework, which is based on Chromium and node.js.
 Chrome's vast user base makes it the most attractive target for threat actors and security researchers.
 Despite constant attacks, Chrome has retained an impressive security track record over the years.
 This is not a small feat.